EventCalc – FAQs

 Is my email address or phone number safe or will it be used for spam or sold or written on a bathroom wall?

 Yes it is safe and no, it will not be used for spam, sold or written on any wall.
 We obviously have to save your email address or phone number in order to send you the reminder but that is all we do with it.
-Two weeks after the last reminder is sent the entire record is deleted from our database.
+The entire record is deleted from our database within two weeks of the last reminder (we have slow trash service).

 We hate spam and try to protect ourselves from spam and we think it is only fair to do the same for you.
 This is for fun and spam isn’t any fun.
-You can read about what data we collect and how we protect it on our site.
+If you have any questions about how we handle your data, please send us an email.
+Or, look below at the General Questions (you’ve come this far, why not?).

 Does anyone write email addresses on bathroom walls?
 That sounds so old school and creepy all at the same time.